anon3301/qiime-report/README.md

 Filtering the original OTU table to leave only the essential OTUs found across the highest number of samples.

+# CoreMicro_HeatMap

+Create heatmap of all OTUs against all samples, intense colour signifies higher relative abundance.

 # Performing core diversity analyses on the essential OTUs: CoreDiv_CoreMicro.py

 Core diversity analyses but now on the OTU table produced by Core_microbiome.py

+# Compare_categories_Full_set_Temp.py

-# Statistical analysis of correlation between OTU and composition and soil characteristics between samples on the full set of OTUs: Compare_categories_Full_set_Temp.py
+Statistical analysis of correlation between OTU and composition and soil characteristics between samples on the full set of OTUs

+# Compare_categories_CoreMicro Temp.py

-# Statistical analysis of correlation between OTU and composition and soil characteristics between samples on the essential OTUs: Compare_categories_CoreMicro Temp.py
+Statistical analysis of correlation between OTU and composition and soil characteristics between samples on the essential OTUs

+# Group_significance.py

-# Statistical analysis of correlation between individual OTUs and soil characteristics, performed on the essential OTU table: Group_significance.py
+Statistical analysis of correlation between individual OTUs and soil characteristics, performed on the essential OTU table